-The unit shall meet the requirements of this TSI without degradation for snow, ice and hail conditions as defined in clause 4.7 of EN 50125-1:2014, which correspond to the nominal range.
+The unit shall meet the requirements of this TSI without degradation for snow, ice and hail conditions as defined in the specification referenced in Appendix D Index [18], which correspond to the nominal range.

 Where more severe 'snow, ice and hail' conditions are selected, the unit and its constituents shall then be designed to meet TSI requirements considering the combined effect with low temperature according to the temperature range chosen.